Fast Distributed PageRank Computation: Background and Related Work

 \subsection{PageRank}

 We formally define the \pr of a graph $G = (V, E)$.
-Let $\eps$ be a small constant which is fixed ($\eps$ is called the {\em reset} probability, i.e., with probability $\eps$, it starts from a node chosen uniformly at random among all nodes in the network).
-The PageRank of a graph (e.g., see \cite{mcm-avrachenkov,ppr-bahmani2010,atish+pods08,pr-survey+05}) is the {\em stationary distribution} vector $\pi$ of the following special type of random walk: at each step of the walk, with probability $\eps$ it starts from a randomly chosen node and with remaining probability $1-\eps$, it follows a randomly chosen outgoing (neighbor) edge from the current node and moves to that neighbor.\footnote{We sometime use the terminology ``PageRank random walk'' for this special type of random walk process.} Therefore the PageRank transition matrix on the state space (or vertex set) $V$ can be written as
+Let $\eps$ be a small constant which is fixed ($\eps$ is called the {\em reset} probability, i.e., with probability $\eps$, the random walk starts from a node chosen uniformly at random among all nodes in the network).
+The PageRank vector of a graph (e.g., see \cite{mcm-avrachenkov,ppr-bahmani2010,pr-survey+05,atish+pods08}) is the {\em stationary distribution} vector $\pi$ of the following special type of random walk: at each step of the random walk, with probability $\eps$ the walk starts from a randomly chosen node and with remaining probability $1-\eps$, the walk follows a randomly chosen outgoing (neighbor) edge from the current node and moves to that neighbor.\footnote{We sometime use the terminology ``PageRank random walk'' for this special type of random walk process.} Therefore the PageRank transition matrix on the state space (or vertex set) $V$ can be written as

 where $J$ is the matrix with all entries $1$ and $Q$ is the transition matrix of a simple random walk on $G$ defined as $Q_{ij} = 1/k$, if $j$ is one of the $k>0$ outgoing links of $i$, otherwise $0$.
-Computing \pr and its variants efficiently in various computation models has been of tremendous research interest in both academia and industry.
+Computing the PageRanks and its variants efficiently in various computation models has been of tremendous research interest in both academia and industry.
 For a detailed survey of \pr see e.g., \cite{pr-survey+05,LangvilleM03}.
 We note that PageRank is well-defined in both directed and undirected graphs.
-Note that it is difficult to compute analytically (and no such analytical formulas are known for general graphs) the PageRank distribution and hence various computational methods have been used to estimate the PageRank distribution.
-In fact, this is true for general {\em undirected} graphs as well \cite{undirected12}.
+Note that it is difficult to compute the PageRank distribution (exactly) analytically (and no analytical formulas are known for general directed graphs) and hence various computational methods have been used to estimate the PageRank distribution.
+In fact, this is true even for {\em undirected} graphs as well \cite{undirected12}.